sp2quantum/gatekeeper-firmware/README.md

 - DAC calibration data currently not stored in ROM; calibration data deletes after a power cycle.
   - Will be implemented soon
-- Retrace in 2D buffer ramps currently retraces on next slow step, which may not be desired.
-  - Option to further specify retrace parameters will be implemented soon

 ### Function Registry